 What Is Drug Rehab?

+Drug rehab facilities help people to recover from substance use disorders.
 There are many different types of drug rehab facilities.
 Some specialize in helping patients with a specific drug addiction; others offer a broader range of drug addiction services.
 Some rehab facilities are even gender- or age-specific, as this often helps patients feel more comfortable in the rehab setting.
 Inpatient and outpatient rehab facilities are also available.

 Drug rehab centers range from very basic facilities to luxury treatment centers.
 The type of center a patient attends depends upon his or her budget and level of insurance coverage.
 While luxury centers offer more amenities than basic facilities, they are not always the best treatment centers.
 Patients should investigate a rehab facility before making a final decision.